Mercedes-Benz M194 engine

-The M194 is a straight-six engine produced by Daimler-Benz in limited numbers for its 1952 W194 300SL racer.
+The M194 is a straight-six engine produced by Daimler-Benz in limited numbers for its 1952 W194 300SL sports car racer that was entered in endurance races, winning most of them.

 Design

+The M194 is based on the M186 engine from the then-new W186 300, exactly speaking on the M188 variant in the two-door W188 300S which had three Solex carburetors and 150 hp rather than two and only 115 hp in the limousine.

-The M194 is based on the M186 engine from the then-new W186 300.
-It is a four-stroke engine with three Solex carburetors and two valves per cylinder.
-The engine is titled 50 degrees to the left in order to reduce the height of the hood, and uses a dry sump lubrication system instead of an oil pan and reservoir.
+In any case it is a four-stroke engine six cylinder in line with two valves per cylinder.
+The engine is titled 50 degrees to the left in order to reduce the height of the hood.
+It uses a dry sump lubrication system instead of an oil pan and reservoir.
 It is also mounted behind the front axle for better weight distribution.
-Only 10 M194 engines were made for the W194 300SL racer; the first three cars had around 170 kW, while the remaining seven had around 180 kW.
+Only 10 M194 engines were made for the W194 300SL racer; the first three cars had around 170 hp, while the remaining seven had around 180 hp.

+300 SL Kompressor (M197)

+For the Nürburgring sprint race event that supported the 1952 German Grand Prix, which did not favour endurance over power, Mercedes had announced a surprise.
+One car was fitted with the M197 engine version that had a blower, which was permitted in the "S 5000-8000cc" class, with the supercharged 3 litre treated as 6 litre.
+This "300SL K" had a bulge on the left side of the hood for the additional Kompressor, and was only used in practice, by Karl Kling.
+Being driven at a GP race weekend, it was the last Mercedes-Benz supercharged Grand Prix racing engine.
+The normal cars won 1-2-3-4 anyway.